If you’re already on a budget that works for you, you are awesome, keep going, and don’t read the rest of this.

 It doesn’t mean you can’t spend money, it just means that you “spend” your money on the spreadsheet before you spend it in real life.
 I like to think of our paycheck as a deck of cards, and before we can start playing the game, we have to deal all the cards. (no cards left in the dealer’s hands)

-We originally got this free budget spreadsheet from our FPU mentors and our now insurance providers, the Conroys.
+We originally got this free budget spreadsheet from our FPU mentors (who are now our insurance providers), the Conroys.
 They were kind enough to let us share it with you all.
 We’ve changed it a bit over the years and hope it will be as useful for you as it has been for us.

 9 Tips to Making This Free Budget Spreadsheet Awesome: